RobWal/deep-sea-adventure/readme.md

 # What I'm working towards now

+-   Abroad (primarily)
--   Abroad - Add a second round to the game.
+    1. Add a second round to the game.
+        1. Prevent tokens from being flipped over until the end of the third round.
+        1. Prevent tokens from being added to the score until the end of the third round.
+        1. Tokens picked up by players that didn't make it to the submarine need to be added to the tail end of the tokens array.
+        1. Bring the player tokens back to their starting locations.
+        1. Research what determines who goes first in the second and third rounds.
+        1. Ensure the turn order is correctly implemented according to the above research.
--   At home - User friendly buttons need to be added to replace the currently unhelpful ? buttons used to save and load the game.
+-   At home (primarily) - User friendly buttons need to be added to replace the currently unhelpful ? buttons used to save and load the game.
 This will likely require the addition of a menu, to also add the ability for users to change the game speed in game, leave the current game, etc.."

 # Ongoing improvements